20 October 2020 (last updated 18 May 2021)

-We were one of the first not-for-profit publishers to offer R&P agreements, and, in the first year alone, we have signed R&P agreements with three national library consortia – Jisc (UK), MALMAD (Israel) and IReL (Ireland) – as well as with individual institutions.
+We were one of the first not-for-profit publishers to offer R&P agreements, and, in the just over a year, we have signed R&P agreements three library consortia – Jisc (UK), MALMAD (Israel) and IReL (Ireland) – as well as with individual institutions.

-“The Company of Biologists is one of a small group of not-for-profit publishers who are working hard to push the open access agenda forward,” said Kathryn Spiller, licensing manager at Jisc.
+“The Company of Biologists is one of a small group of not-for-profit publishers who are working hard to push the open access agenda forward,” said Kathryn Spiller, formerly licensing manager at Jisc.

 Jack Hyland, IReL Manager, said “Our Read & Publish agreement with The Company of Biologists provides our corresponding authors with immediate Open Access publishing without them needing to pay article processing charges.
 The agreement also enables students and researchers to have access to additional journals previously unavailable to them.”